gptdialogues/chatgpt-output-conversion/README.md

 1. Download ChatGPT output as JSON using "backup.js" from [ChatGPT Backup Repository](https://github.com/abacaj/chatgpt-backup)
 2. Merge individual JSON files into a single JSON file using `merge_json.py` (if you have multiple JSON files to combine)
 3. Convert the merged JSON file into a Markdown file using `json2md.py`
-4. Split the merged Markdown file into individual files using `split_md.py`
-5. Rename each split file using `rename_split_files.py` based on the titles of ChatGPT discourse.
+4. Split the merged Markdown file into individual files and rename each split file based on the titles of ChatGPT discourse using `md_splitter_renamer.py`.

 ## How to Use